icampsi/FindWhat/README.md

 # Latest updates
 NEW
 - Fixed a bug with the ending string block and cleaned code
+- Made PEndingStringBlock a rehusable class and changed its name to WTextEdDynamicBlk

 17/06/24
 - Added a dialog with a spreadSheet to show the result of parsed files and allowing edition before exporting them to csv.